MaryEjairu/InstaAutomator/README.md

 # InstaInsights

-Instagram Analytics & Content Planning Dashboard — upload your Instagram data via CSV, explore detailed analytics, plan your content calendar, and optimize your social media strategy.
+A Instagram Analytics & Content Planning Dashboard.
+You can upload your Instagram data via CSV, explore detailed analytics, plan your content calendar, and optimize your social media strategy.

 ## Features